appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

     - Instance configuration changes
 - User sign-up and login activity

-To access the audit logs, go to **Admin Settings > Others > Audit logs**.
+To access the audit logs, on the homepage, go to **Admin Settings > Others > Audit logs**.
 Within this tab, you can see a list of events that have been tracked under your organization's account.
-To view the details of a specific event, click on the event description to expand the event and display complete set of details in JSON format.
+To view the details of a specific event, click on the event description to expand the event and display a complete set of details in JSON format.

 <figure>
   <img src="/img/audit-logs.png" style= {{width:"700px", height:"auto"}} alt="Audit logs"/>